-SOLVCON is designed to work without explicit installation.
+SOLVCON needs not explicit installation.
 Setting the environment variables $PATH and $PYTHONPATH is sufficient.

 Tests should be run with Nose:

-in the project root directory $SCSRC.
-Another set of tests are collected in $SCSRC/ftests/ directory, and can be run with:
+Another set of tests are collected in ftests/ directory, and can be run with:

-Some tests in $SCSRC/ftests/ involve remote procedure call (RPC) that uses ssh, so you need to set up the public key authentication of ssh.
+Some tests in ftests/ involve remote procedure call (RPC) that uses ssh.
+You need to set up the public key authentication to properly run them.